Vincent Astor: Philanthropy

 Vincent Astor was, according to family biographer Derek Wilson, "a hitherto unknown phenomenon in America: an Astor with a highly developed social conscience."
-He was 20 when his father died in the sinking of the ocean liner Titanic and, having inherited a massive fortune, he dropped out of Harvard University.
+He was 20 when his father died in the sinking of the ocean liner Titanic and, having inherited a massive fortune, he dropped out of Harvard.
 He set out to change the family's image from that of miserly, aloof slum landlords who enjoyed the good life at the expense of others.

 Over time, he sold off the family's New York City slum housing and reinvested in reputable enterprises, while spending a great deal of time and energy helping others.
 He was responsible for the construction of a large housing complex in the Bronx that included sufficient land for a large children's playground, and in Harlem, he transformed a valuable piece of real estate into another playground for children.

 Astor appeared at No. 12 on the first list of America's richest people, compiled by Forbes magazine.
 His net worth at the time was estimated at $75 million.
-Among his holdings was Newsweek magazine, and he was its chairman.
-The magazine had for a time its headquarters in the former Knickerbocker Hotel, which had been built by his father.

 He also inherited Ferncliff, the Astor family's 2800 acre estate in Rhinebeck, New York, where his father had been born.
-However, Vincent Astor would be the last Astor family member to own the estate as well as the final Astor to occupy the "Ferncliff Casino", a Stanford White-designed 1904 Beaux-Arts style 40000 sqft building, which was inspired by the Grand Trianon at Versailles.
+However, Vincent Astor would be the last family member to own the estate as well as the final Astor to occupy the "Ferncliff Casino", a Stanford White-designed 1904 Beaux-Arts style 40000 sqft building, which was inspired by the Grand Trianon at Versailles.

-On his death in 1959, Astor bequeathed a main house at Ferncliff to the Benedictine Hospital in Kingston, New York.
+On his death in 1959, Astor bequeathed the main house at Ferncliff to the Benedictine Hospital in Kingston, New York.
 His widow, Brooke, later donated the "Ferncliff Casino" to the Catholic Archdiocese of New York and sold off many parcels of the estate.
 In 1963, Homer Staley, a retired businessman in the area, asked Brooke Astor to preserve the remaining natural acreage of woodlands from development.
 She donated the woodlands to the Rotary Club of Rhinebeck, and the land became the Ferncliff Forest Game Refuge and Forest Preserve.